oianmol/SlackAndroidClone/README.md

 The purpose of this app to showcase:

-- Implementation of Jetpack Android Architecture components with Dagger Android and Data Binding to minimize boilerplate code
+- Implementation of Jetpack Android Architecture components with Dagger Android and jetpack compose
 - Creation of proper components and Subcomponents using Dagger Android and their injection into Activity, Compose Views, View Models and Helper Classes
 - Performing background task with Kotlin Coroutines